-Drugs by Therapeutic Area Interaction Recommendations concerning co- administration hepatic metabolism, it is likely that clearance is increased when co-treating with rifampicin.
+Drugs by Therapeutic Area Interaction Recommendations concerning co- administration likely that clearance is increased when cotreating with rifampicin.
 Quinine / rifampicin Quinine AUC ↓ ≈ 80%.
 This has been associated with significantly higher recrudescence rates.
 Co-administration should be avoided.
 If co-administration is deemed necessary, an increased dose of quinine should be considered.
 Lumefantrine / rifampicin Lumefantrine AUC ↓ 68% Co-administration should be avoided.
 Artemisinin and its derivatives / rifampicin Artemether AUC ↓ 89% Dihydroarthemisinin AUC ↓ 85% Co-administration should be avoided.
 ANALGESICS, ANTIPYRETICS, NON- STEROIDAL ANTI- INFLAMMATORY DRUGS Morphine / rifampicin Morphine AUC p.o ↓ 30%, loss of analgesic effect.
 Co-treatment should be avoided.
 If deemed necessary, efficacy should be monitored and the dose may need to be increased.
 Codeine / rifampicin Plasma levels of morphine, the active moiety of codeine, are likely to be substantially reduced.
 Efficacy should be monitored and codeine dose increased if necessary.
-Methadone / rifampicin Methadone AUC ↓ 33-66% Patients should be monitored for possible withdrawal effects, and methadone dose increased as appropriate (up to 2-3 fold) Acetaminophen (paracetamol) Rifampicin may increase Co-administration of [TB302 trade / rifampicin the glucuronidation of name] and acetaminophen / isoniazid paracetamol and decrease the efficacy.
-There may be an increased risk of hepatotoxicity on co-administration, but data are inconclusive.
-Concurrent use with isoniazid may increase hepatotoxicity. (paracetamol) should be avoided.
-ANTICONVULSANTS Corbomogoning / rifemmisin Diformiolo in access 4.14 Condministration of ITP 202 (m.
-1 Carbamazepine / rifampicin / isoniazid Rifampicin is expected to decrease the serum concentration of carbamazepine whereas isoniazid may increase them.
-Neurological side effects and the risk of hepatotoxicity increase Co-administration of [TB302 trade name] and carbamazepine should be avoided.
+Methadone / rifampicin Methadone AUC ↓ 33-66% Patients should be monitored for possible withdrawal effects, and methadone dose increased as appropriate (up to 2-3 fold) Acetaminophen (paracetamol) / rifampicin Rifampicin may increase the glucuronidation of paracetamol and decrease the efficacy.
+Co-administration of [TB360 trade name]and acetaminophen (paracetamol) should be avoided. / isoniazid There may be an increased risk of hepatotoxicity on coadministration, but data are inconclusive.
+Concurrent use with isoniazid may increase hepatotoxicity.
+ANTICONVULSANTS D.C.
+C 1 : : : : : : : : : : : : : : : : : : Carbamazepine / rifampicin / isoniazid Rifampicin is expected to decrease the serum concentration of Co-administration of [TB360 trade name]and carbamazepine should be avoided.